OussamaSghaier/oussamasghaier.github.io/_pages/about.md

 My undergraduate education was in Software Engineering at the National Institute of Applied Sciences and Technology, Tunisia.
 My graduation internship was under the supervision of <a href="https://umdearborn.edu/users/marouane">Prof. Marouane Kessentini</a> at the <a href="http://kessentini.net/ise-lab">ISE Group</a> at the <a href="https://umdearborn.edu/">University of Michigan - Dearborn</a>.

-My research interests involves using Machine Learning, Deep Learning and Natural Language Processing techniques in order to improve Software Engineering tasks and assist software.
+My research interests involves using Machine Learning, Deep Learning and Natural Language Processing techniques in order to improve Software Engineering tasks.
 I work on building intelligent systems to assist software stakeholders in their tasks in the different phases of the software development life cycle.